 Pugs have a smooth, shorthaired coat, making grooming a simple task.
 This breed is an above average shedder, and regular weekly brushing will help keep shedding at bay.

-Baths can be given as needed, but nails, eyes, ears, teeth, etc. should be regularly checked and maintained to keep your Pug happy and healthy.
+Baths can be given as needed, but nails, eyes, ears, teeth, etc. should be regularly checked and maintained to keep your dog happy and healthy.

-The primary focus and effort when it comes to this breed is going to, of course, be all those face wrinkles.
-Those wrinkles are airtight which entails bacteria.
+The primary focus in this breed is going to be all those face wrinkles.
+Those wrinkles are airtight, which entails bacteria.
 A lot of moisture collects in the folds, and they need to be wiped down with a cleansing wipe or cotton ball regularly to avoid infection.
 Don’t forget to wipe out and dry those wrinkles thoroughly after bathing or any other exposure to moisture.

 Other than that, grooming tasks that are typical of all dogs would include nail clipping and/or grinding and teeth brushing.
 Nails grow quickly so they need to be clipped about every couple of weeks.
 Grinding can be done after clipping to smooth out rough edges that can scratch human skin easily.
 If your dog resists nail clipping, grinding may be the answer.

 All breeds are at risk of common health issues, but overall this is a relatively healthy breed.
 If you have any questions or concerns, contact your veterinarian.

 A condition of the hip joint where the hip or thigh bones are not formed correctly that results in a loose connection of the hip socket to the top portion of the femur.
 This leads to pain and lameness and can range in severity from mild to crippling.

 Very prominent eyes are prone to injury and disease and many of these problems can be prevented with a little common sense.
 Corneal ulcers and abrasions are very common.
 Dry eyes occur because of blocked tear ducts and can be treated with artificial tears.